 But Kuciak wasn't a revolutionary type of person.
 He had a mild and peaceful personality, and his biography would have looked like that of many other Slovakians.
-As Vagovič said, despite his mellow nature, Kuciak had stood out as a rare investigative talent from the start.
-'I met Ján Kuciak at the training for junior investigative journalists,' he said.
-'Very quickly it became clear to me that he has an extraordinary talent; such journalists in Slovakia get born once in 20 years.'
-The house that Kuciak and Kušnírová shared in Vel'ká Mača.
+As Vagovič said, despite his mellow nature, Kuciak had stood out as a rare investigative talent from the start. collaboration with Czech and Italian investigative 'I met Ján Kuciak at the training for junior investigative journalists,' he said.
+'Very quickly it became clear to me that he has an extraordinary talent; such journalists in Calabria-based organized-crime group that dominates Slovakia get born once in 20 years.'

+The bouse that Kuciak and Kušnírová shared in Vel'ká Mača.
 The grafitti on the gate proclaims: 'Love is stronger than evil'